abd0hrz/Ticketing-app-microservices-node-js-react/README.md

 ## What Technology I Used

 I built a full stack application, I used a variety of technologies.
 On the frontend, I used React and Next JS to present content to users.
-Each service is created using Node and Express.
-Data for each service is held in either a Mongo database or Redis.
+Each service is created using NodeJS and Express.
+Data for each service is held in either a MongoDB database or Redis and NATS Streaming Server to communicate via events.
 The entire app is deployed and runs in Docker containers executed in a Kubernetes cluster.
-Finally, almost all of the code in this app is written with Typescript.

-### Structure

-The app consists of 7 different services designed to comminicate in an asynchronous fashion.
-Services are written in TypeScript, running on NodeJS and built with NextJS (front-end), Express and MongoDB (back-end) and NATS Streaming Server to communicate via events.
-Each service lives in its own Docker container, managed by Kubernetes.
 For routing the `ingress-nginx` controller is used.
 The app also uses Sendgrid as an email API provider.
+Finally, almost all of the code in this app is written with Typescript.

 All services include a shared library as a dependency, called `@tick-it/common`, where all crucial type definitions live.
 This shared library is also included in this repository as a submodule.